Beer keg decanting

 Composting and Land Application

 Beer contains high levels of sugars which are broken down by bacteria during composting into acids that help break down organic matter more quickly than other materials like paper or cardboard would do on their own.
 Beer has been found to contain nutrients that are often lacking in soil, such as nitrogen and phosphorus.
 These two elements are essential for plant growth—making them ideal candidates for composting at farms or other food-growing operations where they can help grow crops without harming our natural environment.
+It can also be used as a fertilizer to enhance crop yields.

 Anaerobic Digestion and Biofuels